Florida Gov. Rick Scott signs gun bill

 (CNN)Florida Gov. Rick Scott signed Senate Bill 7026 into law Friday, the first gun control legislation enacted in the state after the Parkland school massacre on February 14.

-The new law, known as the Marjory Stoneman Douglas High School Public Safety Act, tightens gun control in several ways but also allows some teachers to be armed.
+The law, known as the Marjory Stoneman Douglas High School Public Safety Act, tightens gun control in several ways but also allows some teachers to be armed.

+Scott, surrounded by families of the victims, recounted the grief visited on his state in the aftermath of the Valentine's Day carnage at Marjory Stoneman Douglas in Parkland and, in 2016, the shootings at Pulse nightclub in Orlando and Fort Lauderdale Airport.

-"The hardest thing I've ever had to do as governor is try to console a parent who has lost a child," said Scott, surrounded by families of the victims.
+"The hardest thing I've ever had to do as governor is try to find the words to console a parent who has lost their child," Scott said.
+"There are just no words."

+One provision of the law raises the minimum age to purchase a firearm to 21 from 18.

+The National Rifle Association immediately filed a federal lawsuit against Florida, saying the age-minimum section of the law violates the second and 14th amendments of the US Constitution.

+The NRA argues people who are 18 years old are considered adults "for almost all purposes and certainly for the purposes of the exercise of fundamental constitutional rights."
+The organization also contends federal law already prevents many Americans 21 or younger from buying certain types of guns.

-Scott received the bill Thursday following days of impassioned, often contentious debate in the majority-Republican House and Senate.
+Scott received the $400 million bill Thursday following days of impassioned, often contentious debate in the majority-Republican House and Senate.
+He praised the Legislature, contrasting its quick action with what he called the inefficiency of the federal government in Washington.

 A controversial part of the new law is known as the Coach Aaron Feis Guardian Program, which arms some teachers if both the local school district and local sheriff's department agree.
-The provision is named after the coach who shielded students with his own body and died in last month's shooting.
+The $67 million provision is named after the coach who shielded students with his own body and died in last month's shooting.

 Scott favors local decisions on arming teachers

-The governor, who met with victims' families in Tallahassee before his announcement, expressed reservations about the provisions to arm personnel.
+The governor, who met with victims' families in Tallahassee before his announcement, expressed reservations about the provision but said local officials would decide whether to enact it.

-"I still think law enforcement officers should be the ones who protect our schools," he said, adding that the provision on arming educators isn't mandatory and local officials would decide whether to implement it.
+"I still think law enforcement officers should be the ones who protect our schools," he said.

+"I've heard all the arguments for teachers to be armed and, while this bill would significantly change on this topic, I'm still not persuaded.
+I'm glad, however, the plan is not mandatory, which means it be up to local elected officials."

+Counties opting out of the provision to arms teachers could redirect those funds to hire more school officers, Scott said.

 "To the students of Marjory Stoneman Douglas High School, you made your voices heard," Scott said.

-Lawmakers rushed to take action before the end of the legislative session Friday.
+"You didn't let up and you fought until there was change."

+After the bill signing, United Airlines captain Tony Montalto, whose daughter, Gina Rose, died in the school shooting, read a statement on behalf of the victims' families.

+"When it comes to preventing future acts of horrific school violence, this is beginning of the journey," the statement said.
+"We have paid a terrible price for this progress.
+We call on more states, to follow Florida's lead, and create meaningful legislation to make all schools safer."

-The rampage by a former student with mental health issues and armed with an AR-15-style rifle left 17 students and teachers dead on Valentine's Day at the Parkland high school near Fort Lauderdale.
+The rampage by a former student with mental health issues and armed with an AR-15-style rifle left 17 students and teachers dead at the Parkland high school near Fort Lauderdale.
 It also revived a contentious national debate on gun control.

 From Arizona to Washington, young people walked out of schools in support of Marjory Stoneman Douglas High survivors who mobilized behind an emotional movement calling for a ban on weapons such as the one used to kill their friends and teachers.